 Any person that witnesses or personally experiences behaviour which they feel may conform to the above definition of workplace violence must take measures to seek immediate help to ensure their safety and that of our other employees.
 If necessary, that person should go to a safe place, call dial 911 and report their experience.
-Once they are safe, they should contact their Manager, Human Resources representative, or National Executive Director to notify them of the incident.
-This step is essential to ensure continued safety, to secure any required counseling or medical attention, and to allow for an internal investigation.
+Once they are safe, they should contact their direct supervisor or the Network Human Resources Manager to notify them of the incident.
+In all cases, the Network Human Resources Manager must be notified, directly or indirectly, in a timely manner.
+This step is essential to ensure continued safety, to secure any required counseling or medical attention, and to allow for a preliminary internal investigation.
 If you were a witness to an incident, you have a duty to report the incident.
 Where appropriate, the incident should be reported to law enforcement authorities.